piotrkowalczuk/pqt/README.md

 	- `constants`:
 		- `table names`
 		- `column names`
-		- `constraints` - library generates exact names of each constraint and corresponding constant that allow to easily handle query errors using `pqt.ErrorConstraint` helper function.
+		- `constraints` - library generates exact names of each constraint and corresponding constant that allow to easily handle query errors using `pqt.ErrorConstraint` helper function
 	- `repository` - data access layer that expose API to manipulate entities:
 		- `Find` - returns collection of entities that match given criteria
 		- `Insert` - saves given entity into the database